Take a Bicycle Tour in Old San Juan

 - Make sure to use sunscreen on your face/arms/legs for the tour.
 You will be riding for almost 3 hours and will not realize you are getting sunburned (until it is too late).
 Some is available at the shop if you don’t have any.

 - They say these tours are appropriate for anyone in decent shape that knows how to ride a bike.

 - No matter how many people are in your party, inquire about tours.
-They can accommodate 2 or more people (up to 10 people per guide).
+They can accommodate 4 or more people (up to 10 people per guide).
+They need 4 people minimum for a tour.
 They have over 100 bikes, so they can even do large groups.